 Looking for the best rosemary companion plants?
 You’re in the right place.
 Learn what you can plant next to rosemary and what you should not plant near rosemary.
 Get ideas about which vegetables grow well with rosemary, which flowers grow well with rosemary, which herbs grow well with rosemary, and which fruit grows well with rosemary.
 It’s all here, along with tips for planting and growing rosemary.
 Whether you live in the United States, the UK, or anywhere else, you can find out about the best place to plant rosemary, the best fertilizer for rosemary, and whether rosemary needs a lot of water.
-I’ve been growing and harvesting rosemary for over 25 years, using it in recipes year round.
+I’ve been growing and harvesting rosemary for over 25 years, using it in recipes year-round.
 If you are looking for a low-maintenance, edible, deer-resistant addition to your plant collection, read on to learn how simple it is to grow rosemary in your garden.
-Get a list of companion plants for rosemary as well.
+Get a handy chart listing companion plants for rosemary as well.

 Table of Contents

 My History with Growing Rosemary

 I was given my first rosemary plant about 26 years ago.
 I was changing jobs and a colleague gave me a rosemary plant in a container.
 It was trimmed to look like a little Christmas tree.
 Unfortunately, I did not know how to take care of it.
 I watered it too much, didn’t ensure that it had enough drainage in it’s container, and it died.
 I was hooked though, so I went out and purchased some rosemary to plant in our yard.